 R&D Unplugged is a monthly discussion with a researcher, followed by a podcast interview.

-This series rethinks the way we communicate about research.
+The R&D Unplugged series is rethinking the way we communicate about Research

 Discover the series